Jurors shown videos of runner, vehicle at Iowa murder trial

 IOWA CITY, Iowa (AP) — Jurors at the trial of the man charged with fatally stabbing a University of Iowa student in 2018 were shown surveillance videos Thursday of a woman running and a vehicle later tied to the defendant driving by her seconds later.

 Investigators testified about how the video became a significant lead in the massive monthlong search for Mollie Tibbetts, who disappeared while running on July 18, 2018, in Brooklyn, Iowa.
-Within days of obtaining the video, they had recovered Tibbetts' body from a cornfield and arrested Cristhian Bahena Rivera, a local farmhand.
+Within days of obtaining the video, they had recovered Tibbetts' body from a cornfield and arrested Cristhian Bahena Rivera, a local farmhand and Mexican national who was living in the country illegally.

 The testimony came on the second day of Bahena Rivera’s first-degree murder trial at the Scott County Courthouse in Davenport.
 Prosecutors say the surveillance video, blood found in the vehicle's trunk that was later a match for Tibbetts' DNA and a partial confession by the defendant will be key to proving his guilt.

-Bahena Rivera’s defense team tried Thursday to cast suspicion on others who had initially come under scrutiny, including Tibbetts’ boyfriend and local residents who had been investigated because of their past behavior toward women.
+Bahena Rivera’s defense team painted their client as cooperative with police and cast suspicion on others, including Tibbetts’ boyfriend and residents who had been investigated because of their past behavior toward women.
+They questioned why investigators collected DNA samples from several Hispanic workers at the dairy farm where Bahena Rivera worked, but not the white owner or other white people who were interviewed.

 But additional review showed a person appearing to run through the neighborhood in the distance, entering and leaving the video frame in a split second.
 Riessen said he determined it was a runner who appeared to have a ponytail and was passing by at 7:45 p.m.